yacov/malaberg-browserstack/test_automation_PRD.md

     -   **Load and Stress Testing**:
         Incorporate performance testing to evaluate how the application behaves under high load.
 Use tools like JMeter or Locust to simulate multiple users and identify potential bottlenecks

+___

+### **18\.
+Project Architecture Overview**

+-   **Modular Context Classes**:
+    -   Each page or feature is represented by its own context class (e.g., `ProductPageContext`, `CartPageContext`), improving modularity and separation of concerns.

+-   **Shared Data Management**:
+    -   Introduced `SharedDataContext` to handle data sharing across contexts.
+    -   This allows for memorized data (e.g., product details, shipping info, order numbers) to be accessible throughout the test scenarios.

+-   **Page Object Model (POM)**:
+    -   The codebase follows the Page Object Model pattern, where each page is represented by a class encapsulating its elements and interactions.

+-   **Reusability and Maintainability**:
+    -   By separating concerns into specific context and page classes, the codebase is more maintainable and scalable.

+___

+### **19\.
+Instructions for AI Coder Agents**

+To maintain consistency and adhere to the project's architecture and coding standards, AI coder agents should follow these guidelines when adding new features or pages:

+#### Adding a New Page

+1.   **Create a New Page Class**:
+    -   In the `src/Page/` directory, create a new class representing the page (e.g., `NewPage.php`).
+    -   Extend `BasePage` and implement methods corresponding to the page's functionalities.

+2.   **Create a Context Class for the Page**:
+    -   In the `features/bootstrap/` directory, create a new context class (e.g., `NewPageContext.php`).
+    -   The class should implement `Context` and contain step definitions specific to the new page.
+    -   Inject `SharedDataContext` if data sharing is needed.

+3.   **Update Feature Files**:
+    -   Add new scenarios or steps to existing feature files, or create a new feature file under `features/`.
+    -   Ensure that the steps correspond to the step definitions in your context class.

+4.   **Define Element Selectors**:
+    -   In your page class, define the selectors for the page elements.
+    -   Use descriptive and maintainable selector strategies (e.g., CSS selectors, XPath).

+5.   **Use SharedDataContext for Data Sharing**:
+    -   If you need to share data across contexts (e.g., memorizing information), use the `SharedDataContext`.
+    -   Set and get data using methods provided by `SharedDataContext`.

+6.   **Follow Coding Standards**:
+    -   Adhere to PSR-12 coding standards for PHP.
+    -   Write clear and informative comments.
+    -   Use meaningful method and variable names.

+#### General Coding Guidelines

+-   **Modularity**: Keep context classes focused on specific pages or features.
+-   **Reusability**: Implement reusable methods in page classes.
+-   **Error Handling**: Include appropriate exception handling and provide clear error messages.
+-   **Documentation**: Include docblocks for classes and methods.

+___

+### **20\.
+Additional Instructions**

+-   **Element Selectors Management**: Maintain a consistent approach for element selectors.
+-   **Test Data Management**: Use data tables in Gherkin steps for input data when appropriate.
+-   **Logging and Reporting**: Implement logging within tests for better debugging.
+-   **Continuous Integration (CI) Considerations**: Ensure tests can be integrated into CI pipelines.
+-   **Performance Optimization**: Avoid unnecessary waits or sleeps; use proper synchronization methods.